codesplinta/busser/README.md

 - `useComponentMounted()`: used to determine if a React component is mounted or not.
 - `useOutsideClick()`: used to respond to clicks outside a target DOM element.
 - `usePageFocused()`: used to determine when the document (web page) recieves focus from user interaction.
+- `usePreviousProps()`: used to get the previous props in the current render phase of a components' life.
 - `useIsFirstRender()`: used to determine when a React component is only first rendered.
 - `useBeforePageUnload()`: used to respond to `beforeunload` event in the browser with a message only when a condition is met.
 - `useControlKeysPress()`: used to respond to `keypress` event in the browser specifically for control keys (e.g. Enter, Tab).